Ninjalope/obsidian-sortable-file-explorer/README.md

 ## Compatibility

 - **Obsidian Version**: Requires Obsidian 1.9.0 or newer because this is what I tested with.
 It may work on past verions.
-- **Plugin Compatibility**: Designed to incorporate the functionality of other plugins which add things to the context menu; however, there are certainly some plugins out there which don't work.
+- **Plugin Compatibility**: Designed to incorporate the functionality of other plugins which add things to the file explorer's context menu; however, there are certainly some plugins out there which don't work.

 ### Mobile support (iOS/Android)

 - The plugin loads on mobile and preserves/reflects your custom sort order created on desktop.
 - Drag-and-drop reordering and some desktop-oriented actions (right-click context menus, certain keyboard shortcuts) are not available on mobile due to long‑press/touch limitations.
 - You can still navigate, open, and rename items via Obsidian’s core mobile actions.
-For reordering, use the desktop app; changes will sync and display correctly on mobile.
+For reordering, use the desktop app; changes will display correctly on mobile.

 ## Settings and Customization